jung35/js-app-component-demo/readme.md

 Here, we won't be using typescript but es6 with flow.

 ## Setting up
+Install the ui library on the same parent folder with its original repository name `js-react-levelcredit`

 Assuming docker is installed already, just go ahead and run `bin/docker-start` to build container if it doesn't already exist.

 Once the dependencies are installed, the webserver will start on `localhost` port `:9000`